lucblassel/MSR_discovery/README.md

 ## Introduction

-This is the repository linked to [title of publication (TODO)](https://lucblassel.com/publications).
+This is the repository linked to the ["Mapping-friendly sequence reductions: going beyond homopolymer compression"]() paper.
 It contains the necessary pipelines, tools and information in order to rerun the analyses performed during the project as well as explore this subject further.

 ## Quick start